ianphil/ContainerCamp/labthree/windows-containers.md

 Let's set the stage, we want to deploy a VM into Azure.
 This VM will be a Windows 2016 Server TP5 without docker.
 After this is deployed we will follow the manual steps to setup Windows Containers and Docker.

 1. Have a look at the [WindowsVirtualMachine.json](WindowsVirtualMachine.json) file that we will be deploying.
-	1. There is a azuredeploy.json file.
-It descibes the resources we want to create.
-It also has parameters for things like username and password.
-	2. There is a azuredeploy.parameters.json file that contains the parameters to pass to the template.
-Customers use multiple param files to create different environments like dev, test, prod. **We will not use this for the lab.**

 ## Create Resource Group ##
 A resource group is a grouping of Azure resouces that can be managed and secured as a single unit.
 Read "I can delete every resource in a resource group by deleting the resource group"... kind of scary.